diogomatoschaves/fullstack-coding-challenge/README.md

 ## Prerequisites

-You'll need to have installed in your machine the following packages:
+You'll need to have the following packages installed in your machine:

 - python 3
 - npm